kristofberge/MoqIntro/README.md

 # MoqIntro
-A brief intro to mockng with Moq
+A brief intro to mocking with Moq